SebastianBoehler/Project_Java_And_Web_Development/README.md

 # E-Commerce Site with Admin Panel

 This is my e-commerce project for the "Project: Java and Web Development" course.
-Built with Next.js and featuring a full admin panel to manage products, orders, and users.
+Built with Next.js and featuring a full admin panel to manage products.

 ## What's in the box